rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 - Opt-in scoped-`impl Trait` transparency for macros

-  This would make scoped `impl Trait for Type`s much less useful, as they couldn't be used with for example most derive macros by default.
+  This would make scoped `impl Trait for Type`s much less useful, as they couldn't be used with for example some derive macros by default.
 It would also be necessary to teach the opt-in along with macros, which may not be realistic considering existing community-made macro primers.

   Implementation is likely complicated because many procedural macros emit tokens only with `Span::call_site()` hygiene, so information on the distinct binding site origin may not be readily available.